 We very strongly recommend that you use version/timestamp columns for optimistic locking with NHibernate.
-This is the optimal strategy with respect to performance and is the only strategy that correctly handles modifications made outside of the session (ie. when ISession.Update() is used).
-Keep in mind that a version or timestamp property should never be null, no matter what unsaved-value strategy, or an instance will be detected as transient.
+This is the optimal strategy with respect to performance and is the only strategy that correctly handles modifications made outside of the session (ie. when lSession.Update() is used).